junebloom/fae/README.md

 Keep in mind that fae is written using the latest JS standards.
 You may need to use a transpiler like Babel for your game to be supported in older browsers.

 # Usage
 I will assume you are at least a little bit familiar with the [ECS](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) pattern.
 If something doesn't make sense, please put in an issue and I will clarify it!
+Taking a look at the source might be enough to figure it out in the meantime.

 1. [Application](#application)
 2. [Entities](#entities)